 Our 8'x 12' portable coop costs about $150 to construct, making it a cheaper chicken coop idea than most.

-Or get How to Raise Meat Chickens in my Complete Start Farming Pack and save even more!
+PS: for an even better deal, get How to Raise Meat Chickens and save 60% when you upgrade to my Complete Start Farming Pack

 Aug 01, 20 06:29 AM

 Make $20 to $25 an hour with a small CSA